scortesg1/beats-bank/README.md

 # Beats Bank

 Beats Bank is a web application built with ReactJS & TailwindCSS that allows users to discover songs featured on various radio stations within the Grand Theft Auto V (GTA V) game.
 Users can search for songs by name, filter by genre, or explore the entire collection.
+You can access to Beats Bank with the following link: https://beatsbank.netlify.app/
 ## Features

 - **Search by Name**: Easily find specific songs by searching for their name.